 n2: tests for each bitstream starting at each CRA picture with associated RASL pictures and alternative initial CPB removal delay and delay offset present.
 The tests are done for once with keeping and once with removing RASL pictures associated with the CRA.
 Therefore 2*n2.

-n3: Tests for bitstreams starting at each IRAP that is not a CRA with associated RASL pictures and alternative initial CPB removal delay and delay offset present.
+n3: Tests for bitstreams starting at each GDR or IRAP that is not a CRA with associated RASL pictures and alternative initial CPB removal delay and delay offset present.

 n4: Tests for bitstreams starting with each IRAP with associated DRAP pictures with alternative timing information present and result of removing all access units between a DRAP picture with alternative timing information present and the preceding IRAP.